PhilipGriffith/AHPy/README.md

 Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047))

 The following example demonstrates this functionality using the matrix below.
-We first compute the target weights and consistency ratio for the complete matrix, then repeat the process after removing the (c, d) entry in bold.
+We first compute the target weights and consistency ratio for the complete matrix, then repeat the process after removing the (c, d) entry marked in bold.

 ||a|b|c|d|
 |-|-|-|-|-|